chickazee4/chickazee4/README.md

 ## platform-agnostic/general unix

+* [gene](https://github.com/chickazee4/gene) - easy, tiny command line tool for truncating and reformatting nucleotide sequences. written for linux glibc but should be pretty easy to port to any other unixoid.
 * [heirloom-ports](https://github.com/chickazee4/heirloom-ports) - cmake-based ports of classic Unix software, or in some cases, faithful rewrites, to modern Unixoid platforms, based on the now-defunct heirloom project

 ## fun gimmicky things / limited use cases